|Title:||Statement local namespaces (aka "given" clause)|

 By convention, code in the body of the suite should be oriented solely towards correctly defining the assignment operation carried out in the header line.
 The header line operation should also be adequately descriptive (e.g. through appropriate choices of variable names) to give a reader a reasonable idea of the purpose of the operation without reading the body of the suite.

-The given clause may also function as a more readable alternative to some uses of lambda expressions and similar constructs when passing one-off functions to operations like sorted().
+The given clause may also function as a more readable alternative to some uses of lambda expressions and similar constructs when passing one-off functions to operations like sorted() or in callback based event-driven programming.

 In module and class level code, the given clause will serve as a clear and reliable replacement for usage of the del statement to keep interim working variables from polluting the resulting namespace.